buribalkan/C-SHARP-Training/index.md

 title: Home
 ---

-# 📚 Welcome to Statistics Learning
+# 📚 Welcome to C# Training

-> Learn statistics step-by-step — from basics to advanced topics — with clear structure, charts, and examples.
+> Learn C# step-by-step — from basics to advanced topics — with clear structure, charts, and examples.

 ---